 Every JICMS student will be assigned an email address (firstname.lastname@stu.jamesirwin.org) to use for all school communication.
 This email address will also serve as the contact for any school messages to students.
-Students may use only their school email (not a personal email address) to contact teachers.
+Students may use only their school email to contact teachers.
 To reset a student email, please contact the front office.
 All emails are monitored by a third-party vendor.
 (See email contract.)